wangshihui/edgex-swagger-ui/README.md

 so the configuration file is  [configuration.toml](./cmd/res/configuration.toml)

-and can also use `--confdir` but `-c` not available, also all the config can be
+And can also use `--confdir` but `-c` not available, also all the config can be

 override by the ENV  value.

 ### service
 value may be need to change is  `Port`